victor-prodigy/quizlet-clone/CONTRIBUTING.md

-# Guia de Contribuição
+# Contribution Guide

-Obrigado por querer contribuir com o Quizlet Clone!
-Para mantermos um ambiente saudável e produtivo, siga as orientações abaixo.
+Thank you for your interest in contributing to Quizlet Clone!
+To keep our environment healthy and productive, please follow the guidelines below.

-## 📦 Instalação e ambiente
+## 📦 Installation and environment
-- Use `pnpm install` ou `npm install` para instalar as dependências.
+- Use `pnpm install` or `npm install` to install dependencies.
-- Crie um `.env.local` baseado no `.env.example`.
+- Create a `.env.local` file based on `.env.example`.

 ## 🚩 Branches
-- Use a branch `main` apenas para produção.
+- Use the `main` branch for production only.
-- Crie branches a partir da `main` com nomes descritivos, exemplo: `feat/adicionar-login-google`, `fix/erro-deploy`.
+- Create branches from `main` with descriptive names, e.g.: `feat/add-google-login`, `fix/deploy-error`.

 ## 💬 Commits
-- Use mensagens de commit claras e no padrão [Conventional Commits](https://www.conventionalcommits.org/pt-br/v1.0.0/):
+- Use clear commit messages following the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard:
-  - `feat: nova funcionalidade`
+  - `feat: new feature`
-  - `fix: correção de bug`
+  - `fix: bug fix`
-  - `docs: alteração na documentação`
+  - `docs: documentation change`
-  - `refactor: refatoração de código`
+  - `refactor: code refactor`

 ## 🧪 Pull Requests
-- Descreva claramente o que foi feito e o motivo.
+- Clearly describe what was done and why.
-- Relacione issues quando aplicável (`Closes #número-da-issue`).
+- Link issues when applicable (`Closes #issue-number`).
-- Aguarde revisão de pelo menos um mantenedor.
+- Wait for review from at least one maintainer.

-## 🧹 Código e estilo
+## 🧹 Code and style
-- Siga o padrão do projeto (TypeScript, React, TailwindCSS).
+- Follow the project standards (TypeScript, React, TailwindCSS).
-- Use ESLint e Prettier para manter o código limpo.
+- Use ESLint and Prettier to keep the code clean.
-- Teste suas alterações antes de enviar.
+- Test your changes before submitting.

-## 🤝 Respeito e colaboração
+## 🤝 Respect and collaboration
-- Seja respeitoso nos comentários e revisões.
+- Be respectful in comments and reviews.
-- Dê feedbacks construtivos.
+- Give constructive feedback.

-## 🏷️ Licença
+## 🏷️ License
-Ao contribuir, você concorda que sua contribuição será licenciada sob a licença MIT deste repositório.
+By contributing, you agree that your contribution will be licensed under this repository's MIT license.

 ---

-Dúvidas?
-Abra uma issue ou participe da nossa comunidade no Discord!
+Questions?
+Open an issue or join our community on Discord!